 Once in a while, a murder or disappearance stays in our minds or our thoughts or lingers in our memory for months or even years.
 Each murder and every disappearance is important to the family and friends of the victim at least -- but less than 2 percent of them ever become books.

 I don't presume to have any knowledge of the criminal mind or how murder investigations ought to be conducted.
 Nor am I an expert on the legal system.
-But rather I am a son, a brother and a father who would have intensely passionate feelings and reactions if the lives of any of my family were suddenly and violently ended by someone who remained unknown and unpunished, or if they
+But rather I am a son, a brother and a father who would have intensely passionate feelings and reactions if the lives of any of my family were suddenly and violently ended by someone who remained unknown and unpunished, or if they just disappeared and their fate was forever unknown.

 My book, rather than focus on the details of the untimely deaths and the disappearance, will look at the lives of these women.
 To that end, I have interviewed relatives and friends who have shared intimate experiences and often moving insights into the personalities of these young women.
 I would like to share excerpts from two of those interviews with you.